williamdwinnell/SpanAIsh/README.md

 tkinter.scrolledtext

 # Contributors
-This project was developed by Liam and Capryiana.
+This project was developed by Liam and Capriana.